arturPukhavy/Webwinkel/README.md

 # Webwinkel App
-This is a simple Angular based application.
+This is a simple Angular based CRUD application.